jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   The text of the book is opensource and build instructions are in our GitHub repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")  Instructors can feel free to fork the repo and submit pull requests.
 The rational behind this is now we have a living document that can be changed and updated and republished quickly.

+###For Students

- __For students__ all source code from this book as well as examples are available on our GitHub page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")
+All source code from this book as well as examples are available on our GitHub page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")

 Part of this book was inspired by a quote from my friend in regards to Linux textbooks, he said, *"Most text books are good, but then they just add in content from out of nowhere."* I had that same feeling and when he expressed it in words it hit me.
 At the same time, I got the feeling that most Linux Text books out were actually Unix text books with some updated content relating to Linux.

 This book begins the start of your mastery of free and opensource operating systems, in addition to teaching you its technology.
 The aim is to teach you about the history and philosophy of Linux so you can understand the environment surrounding its origin: where it is going and why you are using it.

-## Chapter Title Images
+### Chapter Title Images

  * Chapter 1 image - [http://imgs.xkcd.com/comics/operating_systems.png](http://imgs.xkcd.com/comics/operating_systems.png "Operating Systems")
  * Chapter 2 image - [http://imgs.xkcd.com/comics/open_source.png](http://imgs.xkcd.com/comics/open_source.png "Open Source")